Guy's and St Thomas': Hospital in meltdown over IT issues - whistleblower

 "We spend hours trying to get through to the lab for urgent blood results, but there is such a backlog and time-sensitive results are impossible to interpret," the whistleblower told the BBC.

-The BBC spoke to a second doctor, a GP from Waterloo, who did not want to be named who said their practice "still can't request routine blood tests or urine cultures".
+The BBC spoke to a second doctor, Jamie Wallis, a GP in Waterloo, who said their practice "still can't request routine blood tests or urine cultures".

-"The hospital struggles to see patients and some patients are therefore not being called," the doctor added.
+"The hospital struggles to see patients and some patients are therefore not being called," the GP added.

 Patients have reported the broken IT system is affecting their mental health.